tartley/colorama/README.rst

 would appear as gobbledygook in the output), and converting them into the appropriate win32 calls to modify the state of the terminal.
 On other platforms, Colorama does nothing.

-Colorama also provides some shortcuts to help generate ANSI sequences but works fine in conjunction with any other ANSI sequence generation library, such as the venerable Termcolor (https://pypi.org/project/termcolor/) or the fabulous Blessings (https://pypi.org/project/blessings/).

 This has the upshot of providing a simple cross-platform API for printing colored terminal text from Python, and has the happy side-effect that existing